Torontow/README_Generator/README.md

 First, make sure you have the dependent applications installed.

-Next, to run the generator, DO THIS.
+Next, to run the generator, type NODE INDEX.JS in your CLI and press ENTER.

 You will be asked a series of questions about your project (description, installation, usage, etc.).
 When you are satisfied with your input, press ENTER and you will be presented with another question.
 *Don't worry--if for any reason you need to edit your answers later, you can.